“I believe the Judiciary has

 Military regime.
 Yes, our own indefatigable Mr. John Odigie Oyegun, before he

-became the Governor of Edo State, and now the Chairman of APC.
+became the Governor of Edo State, and now the Chairman of the APC.
 The case

 involved one Garba v.
 Federal Civil Commission.
 While the case was pending in